lucas-varela/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/BuildingSites/TypographySetup/Fonts.md

 ### Applying a Font to a Specific Token

-- The fonts can be added at elemental level by adding classes to the specific token.
+- Fonts can be added at an element level by adding classes to the specific token.
   ```js
   const asHeader1 = asElementToken('text-3xl font-linkicons');
   ```